 Fresh Lilac Lemonade

-Prep Time2 hours
+Prep Time:2 hours

 Equipment

-• 1 Pitcher or Large Jar, To mix the lemonade and to allow the lilac blossoms to infuse in water.
+• 1 Pitcher or Large Jar To mix the lemonade and to allow the lilac blossoms to infuse in water.

-• 1 Fine Mesh Strainer or Cheesecloth:, To strain the lilac blossoms from the water after infusion.
+• 1 Fine Mesh Strainer or Cheesecloth: To strain the lilac blossoms from the water after infusion.

-• 1 Spoon or Stirring Stick, To stir the lemonade concentrate with the infused water and to mix in any additional sweeteners if needed.
+• 1 Spoon or Stirring Stick To stir the lemonade concentrate with the infused water and to mix in any additional sweeteners if needed.

-• Knife and Cutting Board, If you're using fresh lemons for garnish, you'll need these to slice them.
+• Knife and Cutting Board If you're using fresh lemons for garnish, you'll need these to slice them.

-• Glasses, For serving the lemonade.
+• Glasses For serving the lemonade.

 Ingredients

-• Fresh lilac blossoms
+• 1 cup Fresh lilac blossoms

 • Ice cubes